wahyukristiyanto/GSheetToGCalendar/README.md

 # GSheetToGCalendar
-This is AppScript code to simply link your Google Spreadsheet to Google Calendar
+This is AppScript code to simply* link your Google Spreadsheet to Google Calendar

+*Manually ^_^